KRISWIU/CS377_final/README.md

 **Attributes**

-* std::string name: The name of the class.
+* string name: The name of the class.
-* std::string major: The major associated with the class.
+* string major: The major associated with the class.
 * int difficulty: The difficulty level of the class.
 * int credit: The credit value of the class.
 * vector<Student*> students: The list of students currently enrolled in the class.